hxtree/galaxyops/docs/architecture-guidelines.md

 ## 3D

 The original tech demo engine was built as an isometric game engine.
-However creating a isometric spritemap for each object becomes time consuming and difficult to manage changes.
+However creating a isometric sprite map for each object becomes time consuming and difficult to manage changes.
 It is easier to generate frames using 3D.
 Performance of 3D on mobile has drastically improved in the last 20 years.